CARTAvis/manual_source/source/about_gui.rst

 To configure a region

-* double mouse click on the region list
+* mouse double click on a region entry in the region list widget
-* double mouse click inside a region in image viewer
+* mouse double click inside a region in the image viewer

 To lock/unlock a region